Tick-Talk/Protocol/Server.md

 PM messages are encrypted with the other user's public key and are added directly to their account file on the account database

+First thought when implementing something should be: "Does this user have adequate priveleges?"

+Last thought when about to finish should be: "Which users need to be sent a new `UserData`?"

 # Accounts
 Accounts can be stored in any way desired on the server.
 However, a SQL database is desired.